-SECTION 8: PROPER LIFTING AND CARRYING PROCEDURES
+6. PROPER LIFTING AND CARRYING PROCEDURES

-Lifting and moving of objects must be done by mechanical devices rather than by manual effort whenever practical.
-The equipment used must be appropriate for the lifting or moving task.
-Lifting and moving devices must be operated only by personnel trained and authorized to operate them.
+Lifting and moving of objects should be done by mechanical devices rather than by manual effort whenever practical.
+The equipment used should be appropriate for the lifting or moving task.
+Lifting and moving devices should be operated only by personnel trained and authorized to operate them.
 Employees should not be required to lift heavy or bulky objects that overtax their physical condition or capability.